disha-22/disha-22.github.io/_pages/Resume.md

 <h2>Awards</h2>

-A+ and score of 5 in Calc-BC AP test ( Sophomore year ) StemwayVirtual Internship in Bioinformatics ( Summer 2020 ) SAT math 770/800 in 8th grade ( JHU CTY GRAND HONORs and SET scholar ) Math Kangaroo 5th nationwide in 8th grade
+A plus and score of 5 in Calc-BC AP test ( Sophomore year ) StemwayVirtual Internship in Bioinformatics ( Summer 2020 ) SAT math 770/800 in 8th grade ( JHU CTY GRAND HONORs and SET scholar ) Math Kangaroo 5th nationwide in 8th grade